 - Viewers retain 95% of a message when they watch it in a video, compare to 10% when reading it in a text.
-(Wirebuzz)
+(OmnicoreAgency)

-When it comes to likes, shares, and downloads, video outperforms other kinds of communication.
+When it comes to likes, shares, and downloads, fundraising videos outperform other kinds of communication.

 So, if you’re already using video as part of your fundraising/marketing/communications strategy, great.
 Do more.

-If you’re not using fundraising video, get started.
+If you’re not using fundraising videos, get started.
 It’s not that hard and your smart phone will work just fine.

 As with anything, practice makes perfect.
 The more you do, the better you’ll get, so pick up your phone and shoot.